-The self-proclaimed 'World Center of Racing', Daytona has been a fixture at the heart of the stock racing calendar since the advent of NASCAR, growing from relatively humble origins as a sandy blast around the hard sands of the nearby beach to its emergence as a multi-use oval and road course catering for more than 100,000 fans.
+The self-proclaimed 'World Center of Racing', Daytona has been a fixture at the heart of the stock racing calendar since the advent of NASCAR, emerging from Bill France's dream to build something more permanent to replace the hard sands of Daytona Beach to become a multi-use oval and road course catering for more than 100,000 fans.

 While Daytona Beach had been a favoured venue for land speed record attempts since the turn of the century, the idea of holding racing events did not really take off until the 1930s.
 Legend has it that Bill France Sr. was heading south to a prospective new start in Miami in 1934, when his car broke down in Daytona Beach and he decided to settle there instead.
 He entered the beach race for the first time in 1935 and three years later had taken over the promotion of the races.

 It was the beginning of a new dynasty.
 Along with several others, he founded NASCAR at the end of the war and the racing expanded and flourished.
 But such was the increase in speeds and, with a similar upsurge in Daytona Beach's popularity as a destination for holidaymakers, the days of racing along the beachfront were always going to be numbered.